 Although sticking with your current program will help you maintain your fitness level, changing the type of exercise you're doing, varying the speed or intensity of the exercises you do, or cycling through different routines can bring additional benefits, such as improved cardiovascular fitness and increased muscle tone and flexibility.

 Some specific programs led by a personal trainer, such as periodization -- which involves varying your training program at specific intervals -- may be another way to spice up the routine.
-Read more about this method.

 Identify Other Possible Causes of Weight Plateau

 There are some medical conditions that can cause you to gain weight or make weight loss harder than it normally would be.
 If you are trying to lose weight and failing, or if you are gaining weight for no apparent reason, check with your physician to rule out medical causes such as hypothyroidism, food sensitivities, blood sugar imbalance, or Cushing's syndrome.
-In addition, ask whether it may be a side effect of a prescription medication such as steroids, nonsteroidal anti-inflammatory drugs (NSAIDs), diabetic medications, or antidepressants.
+In addition, ask whether it may be a side effect of a prescription medication such as steroids, non-steroidal anti-inflammatory drugs (NSAIDs), diabetic medications, or antidepressants.

 Also, if you are restricting calories too much or exercising excessively, your body will hoard calories and fat to prevent starvation.
 A good moderate plan should include no fewer than 1,200 calories per day for women and 1,500 calories per day for men.

 "Get Over" the Weight Plateau